hjerpbakk/SlackProfilebot/README.md

 ## Customize the profile validation

-In DIPS AS we use the following validation rules:
+At my company, [DIPS AS](https://dips.com) we use the following validation rules:

 - The email used must be a DIPS AS email
 - Username must be the same as in all other internal systems